genepattern/tfsites.GenerateMotifDatabase/docs/v1/index.md

     - `Default = [0.25, 0.25, 0.25, 0.25]`
     - Frequencies defining the background model, which contains the probability of each nucleotide being randomly generated.
 - **pseudocount values (comma-separated string)**
-    - `Default = None`
+    - `Default = auto`
     - Increase each value in the matrix by a certain value to avoid null values.
+By default, the psuedocounts are calculated as described in the Methodology section above.
+If the user does not want to use pseudocounts, then this can be specified by setting this value to `0,0,0,0`.
 - **report sites only (boolean)**
     - `Default = False`
     - If `True`, only report k-mers abiding by the binding site definition.
 If `False`, report all k-mers.